ntlg72/etl-ws-1/docs/source/visualization.rst

 Conclusions
 """"""""""""

-1. The hiring percentages in different technology areas indicate that certain specialties, such as DevOps (12.5%) and System Administration (28.7%), are in significantly higher demand compared to other areas.
+1. The hiring percentages in different technology areas indicate that certain specialties, such as DevOps (12.5%) and System Administration (28.7%), are in significantly higher demand compared to other areas.This is interesting given the high count of candidates applying for these areas.
+The hiring percentages in DevOps and System Administration reflect their critical role in IT ecosystems, but the high applicant count suggests stiff competition and potential skill mismatches

-2. The slightly higher number of hires for interns and trainees suggests that the organization is investing in future talent, potentially focusing on developing employees from early career stages.
+2. The slightly higher number of hires for interns and trainees suggests that the organization could be investing in future talent, potentially focusing on developing employees from early career stages.
 This approach can be cost-effective and beneficial for building a strong organizational culture, as junior hires often bring fresh perspectives and innovation.
 Additionally, it may indicate a strategy to address high turnover in junior roles or support company growth by filling new positions with entry-level talent.
 Also Interns and trainees tend to have lower salaries compared to more senior professionals, which can be attractive to the organization in terms of costs.

     At the same time, the balanced hiring across seniority levels shows that the organization is also valuing experienced professionals, ensuring stability and leadership.
 This equilibrium reflects a healthy organizational structure, where junior employees are supported by senior mentors, fostering a culture of learning and growth.
 Overall, the hiring pattern suggests a sustainable strategy that balances immediate needs with long-term talent development.